slightknack/slightknack.dev/content/blog/backing-crdt-store.md

 Dear reader, you've reached the end!

-> TODO: Incorporate lamport timestamp as discussed with 02Keith
+> TODO: Incorporate Lamport timestamp as discussed with 02Keith